smheidrich/non-go-terraform-provider-assessment/how-terraform-uses-plugins.md

 Here, we look at what it involves and how difficult it would be to implement under different language / library constraints.

-## Step 0: Downloading plugins & finding their executables
+## Downloading plugins & finding their executables

 ### Downloading plugins